joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

   }
 ```

-For more information on these, click [here](http://www.cprogramming.com/tutorial/cpreprocessor.html).
+For more information on these, click [here](http://www.cprogramming.com/tutorial/cpreprocessor.html) (under "Macros").

 #### c-string vs string
 I think [this page](http://www.prismnet.com/~mcmahon/Notes/strings.html) explains their differences quite well.
 If there is any confusion